NativeInstruments/gocept.amqprun/README.txt

 * Transaction handling

-* Message Ids
+* Message ids

   * Each outgoing message gets a email-like message id.

-  * The corrlation id of outoing message is set to the message id of the incomming message.
+  * The correlation id of outgoing message is set to the message id of the incomming message.

   * Each outgoing message gets a custom references header which is set to the